akinade/third-party-move-and-improve/Lab100/LabGuide100.md

 **Connect to your VNC Desktop**

-tunnels.
+To test your VNC server, you'll need to use a client that supports VNC connections over SSH tunnels.
 If you are using Windows, you could use TightVNC, RealVNC, or UltraVNC.
 Mac OS X users can use the built-in Screen Sharing, or can use a cross-platform apps like RealVNC, or VNCViewer.
 For this lab, we chose to use VNCViewer.

 First, we need to create an SSH connection on your local computer that securely forwards to the localhost connection for VNC.
 Open a new terminal window and input this command: